Top Navigation

 1891 Doncaster, Yorkshire Census: 3, High Street - Lionel Montague Hindle, aged 8 years, born Doncaster, son of James Ed. and Martha Hindle.

-1911 Leeds, Yorkshire Census: 127, Brudenell Road - Lionel Motague Hindle, aged 28 years, born Doncaster, Yorkshire.
+1911 Leeds, Yorkshire Census: 127, Brudenell Road - Lionel Motague Hindle, single, aged 28 years, born Doncaster, Yorkshire.
 [Lionel (a visitor) and his brother, Frederic Gordon (a boarder) were living with Ellen Webster, widow.
 Victor Alan Young, Frederic's future brother-in-law, was also a boarder there.]

-British Army WW1 Medal Rolls Index Cards: Pte Lionel M. Hindle, 534381, 15th London Regiment.
+British Army WW1 Medal Rolls Index Cards: Pte Lionel M. Hindle, 534381, 15 Lond.
+R.

 Lionel, along with L/Corporal John Hitchin (303162) (q.v.) and L/Corporal Henry Turner Wilkinson (S4/036171) (q.v.), died when HT 'Aragon' was torpedoed at the entrance to the port of Alexandria.
 A Long Preston soldier, Sapper Alfred Percy Cooper (WR/290232) (q.v.), survived the sinking of the 'Aragon' only to die later in the War.

+Lionel is commemorated on Walton-on-Thames War Memorial.
 Lionel and Frederic are commemorated on Christ Church War Memorial, Bridlington.

 Data Source: Local War Memorial